uweseimet/atari_public/README.md

 # Notes on the projects for Atari 16/32 bit computers in this repository

 Each folder contains a separate project.
 There are no dependencies between these projects.
 They share a single repository in order to reduce the maintenance overhead.
 There is a tag for each individual project release.
-For historical reasons the comments in some sources are in German.
+The C sources compile with Pure C. For historical reasons the comments in some sources are in German.

 - FIX24 - Uses the 68030 PMMU to limit the TT address space to 24 bit.
 Work-arounds like this were required in the distant past to run some pieces of software for the ST also on the TT.
 Also see https://www.stcarchiv.de/stc1991/04/tt-manipulation-auf-24-bit (German only).